matharchod/Twitolu/README.md

 * Allow text searching of my most recent tweets

 ## Main Functions
 These functions represent the major aspects of the app.
-I use helper functions to give me more flexibility in the UI by allowing me to invoke functionality more granularly.

 * buildTweets()
 * searchByTag()